Accreditation

 • Incorporate effective strategies for partnering with key stakeholders and others to champion stewardship.

-• Apply effective antimicrobial stewardship programs within a variety of healthcare settings, including low resource settings.
+• Develop and implement effective antimicrobial stewardship programs strategies within a variety of healthcare settings, including low resource settings.

-• Develop, track, and report both process and outcome measures to quantify the impact of stewardship programs.
+• Track, and report both process and outcome measures to quantify the impact of stewardship programs.

-• Effectively network with and learn from antimicrobial stewardship colleagues from other institutions.
+• Network with and learn from antimicrobial stewardship colleagues from other institutions.

 Financial Disclosures: